 - In July 2022, Bass, Berry & Sims attended the Lavender Law event and career fair.
-Our representatives included Zach Baumann, Jeff Davis, Greg Maczko, Carter-William Palek and Taylor Wirth.
+Our representatives included Zach Baumann, Jeff Davis, Greg Maczko, and Carter-William Palek.

-- On May 16, 2022 AJ Bolan and our Washington, D.C. office hosted a reception for the George Washington Lambda Law Alumni Association.
+- On May 16, 2022, our Washington, D.C. office hosted a reception for the George Washington Lambda Law Alumni Association.
 This well attended reception is a welcome event for new alumni.

 - On April 14, 2022 our Pride group hosted the Vanderbilt OutLaw group for a movie night.
 We watched “But I’m A Cheerleader” and enjoyed a night of food and fun.